WorkSteve7284/PlanetSolver/README.md

 2. Pass that to C++ (pybind11)
 3. Find best possible path (C++)
     * Find all possible paths
-    * Calculate score for each path
+    * Calculate best score for each path
     * Find best path
 4. Find score for said path (C++)
 5. Send solution back to Python (pybind11)